 When you start writing a new thorn, the first decision to make is which programming language to use.
-The source code in Cactus thorns can be written in any mixture of Fortran 77, Fortran 90, C or C++.
-The following points should be considered when choosing a language to work in
+The source code in Cactus thorns can be written in any mixture of C, C++, CUDA, or Fortran.
+The following points should be considered when choosing a language to work in:

-- All functions designed for application thorn writers are available in all languages, however, some interfaces for infrastructure thorn writing are only available from C or C++. - Stick to C rather than C++, unless you really need features from C++, this will help you with portability.
+• All functions designed for application thorn writers are available in all languages, however, some interfaces for infrastructure thorn writing are only available from C or C++.